TylerJH-IT/post-install-config/README.md

 <p>

 <h3>Step 4: Configure Teams </h3>
 Select the Agent tab again, Teams, and add new team.

-Name it Level II Support (And that's Roman Numeral 2 so two Uppercase I's) Then go to the Members tab and select yourself in the select agent dropdown menu.
+Name it Level II Support.

+Then go to the Members tab and select yourself in the select agent dropdown menu.

 Now select create team.

 </p>
 <br />